MaryAngelique/back-end-project2/README.md

 Mount the express.static() middleware to the path /public with app.use().
 The absolute path to the assets folder is __dirname + /public.

 Now your app should be able to serve a CSS stylesheet.
 Note that the /public/style.css file is referenced in the /views/index.html in the project boilerplate.
 Your front-page should look a little better now!

+***

+## Serve JSON on a Specific Route
+While an HTML server serves HTML, an API serves data.
+A REST (REpresentational State Transfer) API allows data exchange in a simple way, without the need for clients to know any detail about the server.
+The client only needs to know where the resource is (the URL), and the action it wants to perform on it (the verb).
+The GET verb is used when you are fetching some information, without modifying anything.
+These days, the preferred data format for moving information around the web is JSON.
+Simply put, JSON is a convenient way to represent a JavaScript object as a string, so it can be easily transmitted.